ikarus-project/ikarus/docs/website/cppRef.md

 ### When to use const?
 1. [Arthur O'Dwyer blog](https://quuxplusone.github.io/blog/2022/01/23/dont-const-all-the-things/)

-### How should i pass my parameters to a function?
+### How should i pass my parameters to a function and return from a function?
 1. [Herb Sutter Cppcon Talk 2014](https://youtu.be/xnqTKD8uD64?t=3318)

 ## Best practices